 .compute

-[default 'default'] character compute profile to use for creating the daemons (each compute profile has its own set of daemons for connecting to different resources).
+[default 'default'] character value for the compute profile to use (each compute profile has its own independent set of daemons).

 Value